hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 ```

 To create our bigWig files there are two tools that can be useful: `bamCoverage` and `bamCompare`.
 The former will take in a single BAM file and return to you a bigWig file.
-The latter allows you to normalize two files to each other (i.e. ChIP sample relative to input).
+The latter allows you to normalize two files to each other (i.e. ChIP sample relative to input) and will return a single bigWig file.

-Let's create a bigWig file for Nanog replicate 1 using the `bamCoverage` command.
+Let's **create a bigWig file for Nanog replicate 1** using the `bamCoverage` command.
 In addition to the input and output files, there are a few additional parameters we have added.

 * `normalizeTo1x`: Report read coverage normalized to 1x sequencing depth (also known as Reads Per Genomic Content (RPGC)).
 Sequencing depth is defined as: (total number of mapped reads * fragment length) / effective genome size).
-So the number provided here represents the effective genome size.
-Some examples for commonly used organisms can be [found here](http://deeptools.readthedocs.io/en/latest/content/feature/effectiveGenomeSize.html)
+So **the number provided here represents the effective genome size**.
+Some examples of values for commonly used organisms can be [found here](http://deeptools.readthedocs.io/en/latest/content/feature/effectiveGenomeSize.html).
 * `binSize`: size of bins in bases
 * `smoothLength`: defines a window, larger than the `binSize`, to average the number of reads over.
 This helps produce a more continuous plot.
 * `centerReads`: reads are centered with respect to the fragment length as specified by `extendReads`.
-This option is useful to get a sharper signal around enriched regions
+This option is useful to get a sharper signal around enriched regions.

 ```bash
 bamCoverage -b bowtie2/H1hesc_Nanog_Rep1_chr12_aln.bam \